htcooper/htcooper.github.io/docs/mj.md

 introduction: |

-    This is a side project that I've been working on for a little while.
-I'm finishing it up as part of [buildspace nights & weekends season 5](https://buildspace.so/){:target="_blank"}.
-I'll be updating this page as I work through it - **everything below is subject to change**.
+    This is a side project that I've been working on for a little while, including as part of [buildspace nights & weekends season 5](https://buildspace.so/){:target="_blank"}.
+I'll be updating this page as I work through it - **considering the speed of AI, everything below is subject to change**.

-    Follow along with me on Insta!
-[Mahjongg AI Instagram](https://www.instagram.com/mahjongg_ai/){:target="_blank"}
+    For a minute, I thought it would be a good idea to create a MJAI Insta: [Mahjongg AI Instagram](https://www.instagram.com/mahjongg_ai/){:target="_blank"}

     ---
     ## Background